 Each week, two teachers host a Golden Assembly.
 Each class teacher chooses two children that they believe have been 'golden' in their efforts to achieve outstanding behaviour or progress and which the teacher wishes to recognise as exceptional for those children.
-This is then shared in an assembly and the children are crowned on golden thrones for the rest of the school to see and given a shiny golden sticker which reads 'I am in the Golden Book'.
+This is then shared in an assembly and the children are crowned on golden thrones for the rest of the school to see and given a shiny trophy for a period of one week.
 The aim is for the children to leave Golden Assembly proud of themselves and to motivate others to aim to be just as golden in the near future.